 It is during that same future 'day' that we discover, for a second time in Israel's history, that the Lord will regather the remnant of His dispersed people back to their promised homeland.
 The first time he brought them back from Babylon captivity, but this time He will gather them from the four corners of the earth: "It shall come to pass in that day, that the Lord shall set his hand again, a second time, to recover the remnant of His people."

 Although some Jews returned to Israel in 1948, they returned in unbelief.
-Even though the land of Israel is inhabited by Jews from around the world, there are many Jews that remain in Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, and the islands across the sea – England, America, Australia, Japan, Korea.
+Even though the land of Israel is inhabited by Jews from around the world, there are many Jews that remain in Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, and the islands across the sea, such as England, America, Australia, Japan, and Korea.

 Heavenly Father, thank You for the wonderful prophecies of Isaiah and the hope we all have in Christ.
 Thank You that the day is coming when Your people will be fully and finally regathered back to the land You promised to Abraham, Isaac, Jacob, and their seed forever.
 Foster in their hearts a desire to know the truth.
 Open the Scriptures to their understanding, that they may see Jesus in the books of Moses, the prophetic writings of Your holy prophets, and the Messianic Psalms of David.
 I pray for the day when the nation will acknowledge Jesus as Lord and all Israel shall be saved.
 This I ask in Jesus' name, AMEN.